gjmcodes/metaverse-manifesto/README.md

+# Why?

+This manifesto works as a guideline for what the Metaverse is and how it must be built.
+Consider this as something that could potentially generate a consortium such as the W3C.

 # Identity

 The Metaverse is all about one's **identity** in a non-physical world.
 This identity must be interoperable and unique between spaces.